open-resources/physics_bank/content/public/009.Work/Topic Outcome/Bungee_jumping/bungee_jumping.md

         value: The tension points up, and Lorenzo moves down, so positive work is done.
       ans4:
-        value: The tension points up, and Lorenzo moves down, so negative work is done.
+        value: The tension points down, and Lorenzo moves down, so negative work is done.
 ---
 # {{ params.vars.title }}